 It appears that the company may have been overzealous in some of its recent expansion efforts.
 Some of its more recent moves, such as the acquisition of BAE Systems Land Systems South Africa (LSSA) and the formation of Denel Asia, are drawing fire from the South African government.
 Continue reading

-By Matthew Beres, Forecast International.
+By Matthew Beres and Dan Darling, Forecast International.

 Welcome to the Forecast Roundtable Podcast.
 Forecast Roundtable brings together expert analysts, industry professionals, and government officials to discuss the latest issues in the aerospace and defense markets.
 Produced at the Forecast International headquarters, Forecast Roundtable offers unique and in depth insight and discussion on any range of topics from geopolitics to aerospace and defense markets.
-Topic suggestions are welcome.